 A Chinese visa is not needed by most visitors to enter Hong Kong.
-If you want to visit Mainland China after your stay in Hong Kong, you need to apply for a Chinese visa.
+If you want to visit Chinese mainland after your stay in Hong Kong, you need to apply for a Chinese visa.
 It is possible to get a Chinese visa in Hong Kong.

-One way to avoid having to get a visa to enter Mainland China is to transit to a third country via a visa-free Chinese city.
+One way to avoid having to get a visa to enter Chinese mainland is to transit to a third country via a visa-free Chinese city.

 It is possible to get a tourist visa (L), a business visa (M), a work visa (Z), a student visa (X), and many other types in Hong Kong.